MohannadJanahi/Emirati-Sign-Language-Detection/README.md

 # Emirati Sign Language Detection and Translation

-Detecting and classifying Emirati Sign Language (ESL) gestures from video, using two different approaches — **Dynamic Time Warping (DTW)** on hand-joint coordinates and **Deep Learning** on motion-summarized frames — built and compared on a custom-collected dataset.
+Detecting and classifying Emirati Sign Language (ESL) gestures from video, using two different approaches: **Dynamic Time Warping (DTW)** on hand-joint coordinates and **Deep Learning** on motion-summarized frames, built and compared on a custom-collected dataset.

 ## Problem

 ESL is understood by only a small fraction of the UAE population, despite an official dictionary of up to 5,000 signs having existed since 2018.
 This creates a real communication barrier for the deaf, hard-of-hearing, and mute community.
-Unlike many sign languages, ESL is highly varied — some signs rely on hand shape, some on movement, some on both, and some use one or two hands — which makes it a harder classification problem than typical sign language datasets in the literature.
+Unlike many sign languages, ESL is highly varied, as some signs rely on hand shape, some on movement, some on both, and some use one or two hands, which makes it a harder classification problem than typical sign language datasets in the literature.

-This project investigates which method — geometric time-series matching (DTW) or learned image classification (CNNs) — is better suited to this kind of variable, motion-heavy sign language, using a small, self-collected dataset as a real-world-sized test case.
+This project investigates which method (geometric time-series matching (DTW) or learned image classification (CNNs)) is better suited to this kind of variable, motion-heavy sign language, using a small, self-collected dataset as a real-world-sized test case.

 ## Dataset